apify/actor-whitepaper/README.md

   'apify/google-search-scraper',
   { queries: 'test' },
   {
-      // TODO from Ondra: this should have exactly the same names as in client.
-Currently they are different
+      // TODO (@mnmkng): Please make sure this is like it is in Apify SDK and client
-    memoryMbytes: 2048,
+    memory: 2048,
     defaultKeyValueStoreId: 'NEW_ID',
   },
 );